hpc/mpifileutils/doc/rst/dsync.1.rst

 Parallel MPI application to synchronize two files or two directory trees.

-dsync makes DEST match SRC, adding missing entries from DEST, removing extra entries from DEST, and updating existing entries in DEST as necessary so that SRC and DEST have identical content, ownership, timestamps, and permissions.
+dsync makes DEST match SRC, adding missing entries from DEST, and updating existing entries in DEST as necessary so that SRC and DEST have identical content, ownership, timestamps, and permissions.

 OPTIONS
 -------